eightdatabits/feign/README.md

-# feign
+# StubFoundry
-A factory for generating C/C++ stub and mock objects.
+A factory for generating C/C++ stub, mock, and fake objects.
 Written in Python.